When the James Gang’s Best Lineup Signed Off With ‘Thirds’

-The James Gang was seemingly on the road to career prosperity after the success of their sophomore album, Rides Again, but that didn’t necessarily pave the way for a predictable, or even smooth process when time came to record their next studio record, the obviously named Thirds.
+The James Gang was seemingly on the road to career prosperity after the success of their sophomore album, Rides Again.
+Unfortunately, that didn’t necessarily pave the way for a predictable, or even smooth process when time came to record their next studio record, the obviously named Thirds.

-In fact, the power trio composed of vocalist/guitarist Joe Walsh, bassist Dale Peters and drummer Jim Fox were somewhat short on new material, as Fox recalled when speaking to Ultimate Classic Rock’s Matt Wardlaw.
-“Thirds was a little tougher to finish, because we felt a little low on songs we felt strong about [and Joe said] ‘I don’t want to be the only writer in the band.
+In fact, the power trio composed of vocalist/guitarist Joe Walsh, bassist Dale Peters and drummer Jim Fox were somewhat short on new material, as Fox recalled when speaking to UCR’s Matt Wardlaw: “Thirds was a little tougher to finish, because we felt a little low on songs we felt strong about [and Joe said] ‘I don’t want to be the only writer in the band.
 You guys have to contribute.’
 I’m not sure we were up for it.”

 Then the band made their lives more difficult when they decided to dispense with longtime producer Bill Szymczyk (renowned for his work with Elvin Bishop, B.B.
 King and the Eagles) and attempt to produce themselves.
 As Szymczyk himself described it to Wardlaw, “We went into the Record Plant and cut three or four tracks, [but] then they had to go back on the road.
 So time passes and they call me up and say, ‘Well, we decided that we want to finish the album on our own.’
 I went, 'Okaaaay.'”

-We'd better let Jimmy Fox explain: “We’re playing in Pittsburgh and Little Richard was on the bill,” he told Wardlaw.
+“We’re playing in Pittsburgh and Little Richard was on the bill,” Fox said.
 “We had played on the first night and all three of us said, ‘We have to stay and see Little Richard.’
-[So] we’re sitting out in the audience and a note was put in my hand and it says, ‘Little Richard would like to see you after the show.’
+We’re sitting out in the audience and a note was put in my hand and it says, ‘Little Richard would like to see you after the show.’
 I looked at Joe and I said, ‘This is a joke, isn’t it?’”

-Meanwhile, back to Thirds, which was released in April 1971, and rose all the way to No. 27 on the album charts.
-That initial excitement, coupled with the “Walk Away” single’s all-time high of No. 51 soon subsided.
+Meanwhile, Thirds rose all the way to No. 27 on the album charts after its release in April 1971.
+But that initial excitement, coupled with the “Walk Away” single’s all-time high of No. 51, soon subsided.
 In its place came Walsh’s surprising announcement that he intended to leave the group at year’s end to explore new sounds beyond the restrictive power trio format.